enketo/enketo-express/doc/fieldsubmission.md

 Has an optional `dn_close_button` parameter which is either `"true"` or `"false"`.
 If omitted, considered `"true"`.
 This parameter determines whether a _Close_ button is present in the _Discrepancy Notes widget_.

+Has an optional `reason_for_change` parameter which is either `"true"` or `"false"`.
+If omitted, considered `"false"`.
+This parameter determines whether the user is required to enter a reason for change.

 Otherwise, use exactly as [POST /instance](http://apidocs.enketo.org/v2/#/post-instance)*

 ### POST /instance/fieldsubmission/iframe